 MDES has two main design features.
-First, the study collects data from five entire cohorts of new Ph.D. students (i.e., the study is a census).
+First, the study collects data from entire cohorts of new Ph.D. students who began a Rackham Ph.D. program in Fall 2017 and beyond (i.e., the study is a census).
 A census study allows Rackham researchers to measure the characteristics of sub-groups more accurately than a sample study would.
-By collecting data from five new cohorts, it also allows Rackham to examine how incoming students’ expectations of graduate study, academic preparation, and motivation to earn a Ph.D. change over time.
+By collecting data from new cohorts, it also allows Rackham to examine how incoming students’ expectations of graduate study, academic preparation, and motivation to earn a Ph.D. change over time.
 Second, the study collects data on an annual basis from the same students beginning in their first year of study (i.e., the study is longitudinal).
 This feature allows Rackham to measure growth and change within students over time, thereby providing insight into graduate students’ socialization experiences and emerging scholarly identities during the duration of doctoral study.

 |2017 Survey||2018 Survey||2019 Survey||2020 Survey||2021 Survey|

 |2017 Cohort Wave 1||2018 Cohort Wave 1||2019 Cohort Wave 1||2020 Cohort Wave 1||2021 Cohort Wave 1|